-3.17 Westside Basin Conjunctive Use Program
+3.17.
+Westside Basin Groundwater Storage and Recovery Project

-Subject to completion of necessary CEQA review as provided in Section 4.07, the SFPUC may enter into an agreement with the cities of Daly City and San Bruno and the California Water Service Company, South San Francisco Service Area ("Participating Pumpers") governing the operation of the South Westside Basin Conjunctive Use Program ("Program"), a WSIP Project.
-The Program would produce Regional benefits for all customers of the Regional Water System by making use of available groundwater storage capacity in the Southern portion of the Westside Basin through the supply of additional surface water ("In Lieu Water") to the Participating Pumpers from the Regional Water System, in exchange for a corresponding reduction in groundwater pumping at existing wells owned by the Participating Pumpers.
-The new groundwater supply that would accrue to storage as a result of delivery of In Lieu Water would then be recovered from the SFPUC basin storage account during water shortages using new SFPUC Regional Program wells operated by the Participating Pumpers and the SFPUC.
-Program annual operations and maintenance expenses and water supplies are expected to be allocated as follows:
+In August 2014, the SFPUC approved a WSIP project called the Groundwater Storage and Recovery Project ("Project"), which authorized the SFPUC to enter into an agreement governing the operation of the Project with the Participating Pumpers entitled "Agreement for Groundwater Storage and Recovery from the Southern Portion of the Westside Groundwater Basin by and among the San Francisco Public Utilities Commission, the City of Daly City, the City of San Bruno, and California Water Service Company" ("Project Operating Agreement"), which became effective on December 16, 2014.
+The Project produces Regional benefits for all customers of the Regional Water System by making use of available groundwater storage capacity in the Southern portion of the Westside Basin through the supply of additional surface water ("In Lieu Water") to the Participating Pumpers from the Regional Water System, in exchange for a corresponding reduction in groundwater pumping at existing wells owned by the Participating Pumpers.
+The new groundwater supply that accrues to storage as a result of delivery of In Lieu Water will be recovered from the SFPUC Storage Account during water shortages using new Regional Project Facilities or Shared Facilities operated by the Participating Pumpers and the SFPUC.
+Project mitigation capital costs and annual Project operations and maintenance expenses and water supplies shall be allocated as follows: